chiefonboarding/Documentation/docs/Deployment.md

 You can easily deploy ChiefOnboarding with Docker (Docker-compose).
 Make sure that both Docker and Docker-compose are installed and your server.
 Please note that some of the data below contain example values and should be replaced.

 1. Point your domain name to your IP address.
-2. Create a folder somewhere and then add this `docker-compose.yml` file:
+2. Create a folder somewhere and then add this `docker-compose.yml` file (change the environment variables to something that works for you!):

 ```
 version: '3'